dyhes/zulip/docs/production/troubleshooting.md

   `apt upgrade`.

-If you're using these plugins, bug reports and pull requests to make it easier to monitor Zulip and maintain it in production are encouraged!
+If you're using these plugins, bug reports and pull requests to make it easier to monitor Aloha and maintain it in production are encouraged!

 ## Memory leak mitigation

-As a measure to mitigate the potential impact of any future memory leak bugs in one of the Zulip daemons, Zulip service automatically restarts itself every Sunday early morning.
+As a measure to mitigate the potential impact of any future memory leak bugs in one of the Aloha daemons, Aloha service automatically restarts itself every Sunday early morning.
 See `/etc/cron.d/restart-zulip` for the precise configuration.